FRINXio/frinxio.github.io/frinx-machine/use-cases/FRINX Machine Demo Manual/readme.md

 }
 ```

-A translation of what is happening here: "If the identified device is of the type *saos*, then extract the name from the output message of the previous task, change the letters to uppercase, extract the version from the output message of the previous task, glue them together and add `_1` (because that is how devices are named in this demo topology".
+A translation of what is happening here: "If the identified device is of the
+type *saos*, extract the name from the output message of the previous task,
+change the letters to uppercase, extract the version from the output message of
+the previous task, glue them together and add `_1` (since that is how devices
+are named in this demo topology).

 ![FRINX Machine dashboard](lambda_2_body.PNG)